• Skip to primary navigation

 mixing dry cocoa ingredients for chocolate cookies

-Bring the cookie dough together with a spatula, wrap it tightly in plastic wrap, and chill in the fridge for about 20 minutes before rolling it out.
+Bring the dough together with a spatula, wrap it in plastic wrap, and chill for about 20 minutes.

 chocolate cookie dough wrapped and chilled before rolling

-Roll out the chilled dough between two sheets of parchment paper to about ¼ inch thick.
-Freeze it for 10–15 minutes so the shapes stay clean.
+Roll out the chilled dough between two sheets of parchment paper to about ¼ inch thick, then freeze for 10–15 minutes.

-Cut out the cookies with your favorite cutters and place them on a baking sheet lined with parchment paper.
+Cut out the cookies and place them on a baking sheet lined with parchment paper.

 cut out chocolate cookies with heart shaped cookie cutter